soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ### Conference presentations

-- 2026 \| Korean nominal stacking and the argument/oblique alternation (joint work with and presented by Yining Nie).
-AAAL Workshop 2.
+- 2026 \| Korean nominal stacking and the argument/oblique alternation.
+AAAL Workshop 2. (joint work with and presented by Yining Nie)
 - 2025 \| _Wh_-extraction across _wh_-islands in English control constructions.
 LSK 2025. (with Michael Barrie)
 - 2025 \| Two types of subject nominalizations in Gĩkũyũ.
 LSA 2025.
 - 2024 \| Tense-associated nominalization in Oshiwambo.
 ACAL 55. (with Olivia Ndapo)